Skip to main content

 However, the landscape is changing rapidly, driven by the necessity to meet customers where they are, both digitally and contextually.

-A positive regulatory environment is encouraging companies to enrich their data and utilise it to enhance digital customer communications.
+A positive regulatory environment is encouraging companies to enrich their data and use it to improve digital customer communications.

-Personalisation not only boosts customer satisfaction but can help organisations comply with Consumer Duty, which requires them to ensure consumers fully understand the services they receive.
+Personalisation can boost customer satisfaction and help organisations meet Consumer Duty expectations that consumers fully understand the services they receive.

 Open banking initiatives also enable third-party providers to access banking data for enrichment, offering relevant services to consumers.